-The organisation’s main quality objective is to ensure all aluminium and PVCu windows, doors & bi-folds manufactured, and curtain walling meet the requirements agreed, working closely with our suppliers to meet the various demands required.
+The organisations main quality objective is to ensure all Aluminium and PVC windows, doors, curtain walling and bi-folds manufactured meet the requirements agreed.
+Alongside working closely with our suppliers to meet the various demands required.

-Continuously improving the organisation’s quality management system, without jeopardising its integrity, we meet the requirement of ISO 9001:2015.
+Continuously improving the organisation’s quality management systems, without jeopardising its integrity, we meet the requirement of ISO 9001:2015.

-The organisation applies for all National Building Regulations and BS British Standards as and when required.
+The organisation complies to all National Building Regulations and British Standards as and when required.